-To find out which CSU campuses accept each degree, please go to www.sb1440.org, and look under CSU Similar Degrees by major.
+To find out which CSU campuses accept each degree, please go to www2.calstate. edu/apply/transfer/Pages/associate-degree-for-transfer-major-and-campus-search.aspx, and look under CSU Similar Degrees by major.
 Students are encouraged to meet with a counselor to review their options for transfer and to develop an educational plan that best meets their goals and needs.